Parth-Brahmbhatt/presto-1/presto-iceberg/README.md

 ## Status

-Currently this plugin supports create, CTAS, drop and reading from iceberg table.
+Currently this plugin supports create, CTAS, drop, delete and reading from iceberg table.
 It also supports rename table, schema changes (add/remode/rename columns) and read after the schema updates.

 ## How to configure